Hiking in Whistler

 Further along Highway 7 is Mission and the site of the original 9,000-year-old Sto:lo settlement the Xa:ytem Longhouse Interpretive Centre.
 Westminster Abbey in Mission welcomes visitors to attend liturgies, roam the 80-hectare abbey farm and watch life in the seminary campus.
 Looking out from the hill is a view of the Fraser River and its valley unfolding below.

 If you take the Highway 1 route to Vancouver from Hope you pass by Bridal Falls Provincial Park with its unique 122 m (400 ft) waterfall.
 Further west is the city of Chilliwack and the famous Vedder River, which boasts year round salmon and trout fishing.
-Chilliwack is farm country and is surrounded by lush fertile fields, and is home of the sweet Chilliwack corn on the cob.
-A visit to a corn maze is always lots of fun.
+Chilliwack is farm country and is surrounded by lush fertile fields and is the home of sweet Chilliwack corn on the cob.

-Along the southern side of the Fraser River, Highway 1 (the Trans Canada Highway) passes through the communities of Abbotsford, Fort Langley, Langley, Surrey before reaching New Westminster, Burnaby and finally Vancouver.
+Along the southern side of the Fraser River, Highway 1 passes through the communities of Abbotsford, Fort Langley, Langley, Surrey before reaching New Westminster, Burnaby and finally Vancouver.
 Fort Langley National Historic Site showcases what British Columbia life was like in the early 1800s.
 The fort has working exhibits.
-Abbotsford is best known for its annual International Airshow held in August.